-Kathleen’s practice includes all aspects of litigation up to, and including, trial.
-To that end, Kathleen has served as trial counsel in cases involving pharmaceutical as well as consumer products.
+Kathleen’s practice focuses on the defense of clients in all aspects of litigation, up to and including trial.
+To that end, Kat has served as trial counsel in cases involving pharmaceutical as well as consumer products.

 Gene M. Williams & Kathleen Frazier, Drug Manufacturers’ Defenses: Everything Old is New Again, 25:4 WLF Legal Backgrounder, Jan.
 29, 2010.